-- Expanding the plaza into Winbourne Road utilising road space that is not required for vehicle access. - Potentially widening the plaza to the east to allow for additional seating and outdoor dining space. - Integrating public art, events, experiences and celebrations, contributing to a sense of community, such as on the western wall of the chemist. - Improve the seating arrangements and provide additional seating and places to relax - Encourage the activation of the space from adjoining properties - Increase the amount of planting and landscaping to provide a green space within the heart of the Village Shopping Centre.
+- Expanding the plaza into Winbourne Road utilising road space that is not required for vehicle access. - Potentially widening the plaza to the east to allow for additional seating and outdoor dining space. - Integrating public art, events, experiences and celebrations, contributing to a sense of community, such as on the western wall of the chemist. - Improve the seating arrangements and provide additional seating and places to relax. - Encourage the activation of the space from adjoining properties. - Increase the amount of planting and landscaping to provide a green space within the heart of the Village Shopping Centre, and - Naming the plaza in acknowledgement of the Traditional Owners.

-The artist's impression shown in Figure 15 provides an indication of how Winbourne Plaza could be enhanced.
+The artist's impression shown in Figure 18 provides an indication of how Winbourne Plaza could be enhanced, focusing on the public realm.
+There is also potential for an increase in building heights in this area.

-Figure 13.
+Figure 17.
 Key Plan - Winbourne Plaza

-Figure 14.
+Figure 18.
 Artist's impression of the proposed improvements to Winbourne Plaza

-Punctuate openings in blank walls to activate, and provide opportunities for interaction and surveillance.

-Commission site specific art work to tell local stories and contribute to the creation of a unique local place
+Punctuate openings in blank walls to activate, and provide opportunities for interaction and surveillance Commission site specific art work to tell local stories and contribute to the creation of a unique local place